India marks last Pakistan conflict at Himalayan frontier

 Indian soldiers and top brass gathered Friday in the remote Himalayan foothills to commemorate a battle fondly remembered among compatriots for imposing a humiliating military defeat on arch-rival Pakistan.

-The 1999 Kargil conflict was the last major battle between two nuclear-armed foes who have fought numerous wars since their partition into two nations on independence from British colonial rule.
+The 1999 Kargil conflict was the last major battle between the two nuclear-armed foes, who have fought numerous wars since their partition into two nations upon independence from British colonial rule.

-Friday’s ceremony marks the 25th anniversary of the conflict’s end, when sustained diplomatic pressure from Washington and elsewhere forced Pakistan’s withdrawal.
+Friday’s ceremony marked the 25th anniversary of the conflict’s end, when sustained diplomatic pressure from Washington and elsewhere forced Pakistan’s withdrawal.

 “Times change, seasons change, but the names of those who give their lives for the country live forever,” Prime Minister Narendra Modi, who laid a wreath for India’s fallen soldiers, told the crowd at a memorial for the conflict in the town of Drass.